ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

       if (result === -1) {
         let message = `Student "${AluXXXX}" not found!` console.error(message);
-        throw new Error(message) // will be catched by the GraphQL server }
+        throw new Error(message) // will be catched by the GraphQL interpreter }
       classroom[result].markdown = markdown
       return classroom[result]